University of Delaware - College of Engineering

 Is it possible for someone to look at my resume and tell me if I should apply to Delaware?

 We have hundreds of applicants every year, with a wide variety of credentials and experiences.
 Your best source of advice is a professor at your institution.
-The key factors that we consider in each application are the personal statement, letters of recommendation, undergraduate GPA, GRE scores and (when applicable) undergraduate research experience.
+The key factors that we consider in each application are the personal statement, letters of recommendation, undergraduate GPA and (when applicable) undergraduate research experience.

 Is it possible to visit the department?